 7. The Nest El Nido Beach Resort.
 Newly opened beach resort in Caalan providing both comfort and relaxing stay.

-AirBnB.
-To date, there are over 200 AirBnB accommodations in El Nido.
+To date, there are over 200 Airbnb accommodations in El Nido.
 This is another great way to stay in El Nido as you get to stay at a local’s home.
-All you have to do is head over to AirBnB website and type El Nido.
-If this is your first time using AirBnB, you can also sign up using my link to get a discount voucher.
+All you have to do is head over to Airbnb website and type El Nido in the destination field.
+If this is your first time with Airbnb, sign-up using my link and you will get 31 USD (1,681 PHP) travel credit on your first booking.

 Luxury Island Accommodations